jasongrimes/grimesit-mm/_pages/about.md

 Eventually I (re)started Grimes IT, providing technical services to select clients and conducting original research and development.
-Though I have no employees, there is no such thing as a one man band in business or technology.
+I have no employees,
-I'm supported by a network of friends and experts in systems, design, development, and business.
+but I'm supported by a professional network of friends and experts in systems, design, development, and business.

 I am a fixer.
 A pragmatist.
 I like to solve useful problems.